mcmire/dotfiles/README.md

     brew install neovim

-If you're using [mcmire/dotfiles][dotfiles], you're good to go here.
-Otherwise, it's recommended that you add a short alias to your shell so that you can start Neovim from any directory with `v`:
+If you're using my [dotfiles][dotfiles], you're good to go here.
+Otherwise, you'll want to keep in mind that you can use `nvim` to start Neovim.
+Since this is non-standard, I recommend adding a couple of aliases to your shell:

+    alias vim="nvim"
-    alias v="nvim"
+    alias vi="nvim"

 [dotfiles]: http://github.com/mcmire/dotfiles

 #### iTerm

 Next, you'll need to install iTerm if you don't already have it.
-Once you have it, you'll want to drop into Preferences and make three changes.
+Once you have it, you'll want to drop into Preferences and make three changes:

 ##### Color scheme